 Your group managers are [insert admin’s names].
 If you have feedback, questions, or would like to get more involved, email [insert best communication address].

 To email the global group directly use [insert email address].
 Members of this group can comment publicly & privately on posts, public comments may be emailed to the entire group at the discretion of the original sender.

 Welcome to [insert community name]!

-Here you’ll find information on what Mobilize is for and what policies you should be aware of.
+Here you’ll find information on what [community name] is for and what policies you should be aware of.

 What policies do I need to be aware of?

-Context: All communications should be written in a way that provides more context to members who would read them.
+All communications in the group should be written in a way that provides more context to members who would read them.
 They should be inviting to read and should encourage readers to respond.
 The following minimum information should be provided in the body of your message:

 – Current Location